Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 ### Available Settings

 **Number of Random Collections**
-- Controls how many random collections appear on your home screen
+- Controls how many random collections are returned by the API
-- Range: 1 to 20
 - Default: 3
-- Example: If set to 5, you'll see 5 different random collections each time
+- Example: If set to 5, the API will return 5 different random collections for each user

 ### When Do Collections Update?

-Collections will automatically refresh in these situations:
-- When you **restart your Jellyfin server**
-- When you **change the plugin configuration**
-- Periodically when you **reload the home screen** (30% chance each reload to keep things fresh without being too chaotic)
+Collections use smart caching per user:
+- **70% of the time**: Cached collections are returned (prevents excessive randomization)
+- **30% of the time**: New random collections are selected
+- **On configuration change**: Cache is cleared and new collections are selected
+- **Manual refresh**: Use the `/RandomCollections/Refresh` endpoint

 ---

 ## Troubleshooting

-### I Don't See Any Collections on My Home Screen
+### Plugin Settings Page Not Showing

+**If clicking the settings button shows "no settings" error:**
+- Make sure you've restarted Jellyfin after installation
+- Check that the plugin is marked as "Active" in My Plugins
+- Check Jellyfin logs for any errors during plugin initialization

+### Can't Access the API

 **Check 1: Do you have collections?**
-- This plugin only works if you have collections in your Jellyfin library
+- This plugin only works if you have collections (BoxSets) in your Jellyfin library
 - To create a collection: Select some movies/shows → Click **"+"** → **"Add to Collection"** → **"New Collection"**

-**Check 2: Are both plugins installed and enabled?**
+**Check 2: Is the plugin installed and enabled?**
 1. Go to **Dashboard** → **Plugins** → **My Plugins**
-2. Verify you see both plugins listed:
-   - **HomeScreenSections** - must be "Active"
-   - **Auto-Collections-Random-Collections** - must be "Active"
-3. If either is missing, return to the [Installation](#installation) section
+2. Verify **Auto Collections Random Collections** is listed and "Active"
-4. If either is disabled, click on it, enable it, and restart your server
+3. If disabled, click on it, enable it, and restart your server

 **Check 3: Did you restart after installation?**
 - Jellyfin requires a full server restart after installing plugins
 - Go to **Dashboard** → **Restart**

+**Check 4: Check if HomeScreenSections is installed**
+1. Go to **Dashboard** → **Plugins** → **My Plugins**
+2. Look for **HomeScreenSections** plugin
+3. If not installed, go to Catalog and install it
+4. Restart Jellyfin after installing

+**Check 5: Look at the logs for detailed information**
+- Go to **Dashboard** → **Logs**
+- Look for messages from this plugin:
+  - `"Found X collections in library"` - Shows detected collections
+  - `"Available collection: 'Name'"` - Lists each collection found
+  - `"Attempting to register home screen sections"` - Shows registration started
+  - `"Successfully registered section for collection 'Name'"` - Confirms registration
+  - `"HomeScreenSections plugin not found"` - Means you need to install it
+- These logs will tell you exactly what the plugin is doing

-### Collections Aren't Updating
+### Collections Aren't Changing

 This is normal behavior!
-Collections update:
-- ✅ On server restart
+The plugin uses smart caching:
-- ✅ When you change the configuration
+- ✅ 70% of the time: Returns cached collections (consistent experience)
-- ✅ Occasionally on home screen reload (30% of the time)
+- ✅ 30% of the time: Selects new random collections
+- ✅ On configuration change: Cache is cleared

-**To force new collections to appear:**
+**To force new collections:**
-1. Go to **Dashboard** → **Plugins** → **My Plugins**
-2. Click **Auto-Collections-Random-Collections**
-3. Change the number of collections (even by 1)
-4. Click **Save**
-5. Restart your server
+- Use the API endpoint: `POST /RandomCollections/Refresh`
+- Or change the plugin configuration and save

 ### The Plugin Isn't in the Catalog